flannon/vagrant-templates/README.md

 #### tl;dr

 The puppetlabs directory is a plain vanilla deployement of Puppet 4 that uses r10k to deploy dynamic environment.
-You can easily swap in your own puppetlabs directory and run r10k on your own control repo.
-You'll just need to set MANIFEST in the Vagrantfile to the name of your systems manifest file.
+You can easily swap in your puppet environments by running r10k agains your r10k.yaml file.